ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

   inside of a GitHub Actions build.

-- **Technical Writing Mastery of Either :fontawesome-solid-check: or :fontawesome-solid-times:**: The responses to the technical writing questions will receive a checkmark when they reveal a mastery of technical writing skills.
+- **Technical Writing Mastery of Either :fontawesome-solid-check: or :fontawesome-solid-xmark:**: The responses to the technical writing questions will receive a checkmark when they reveal a mastery of technical writing skills.
 To receive a checkmark grade, the submitted writing should have correct spelling, grammar, punctuation, and formatting in addition to